verusarm/VerusCoin/README.md

 - backup wallet.dat safely and securely
 - backup all privkeys (launch komodod with `-exportdir=<path>` and `dumpwallet`)
 - start a totally new sync including `wallet.dat`, launch with same `exportdir`
-- stop it before it gets too far and import all the privkeys from a) using `komodo-cli importwallet filename`
+- stop it before it gets too far and import all the privkeys from a) using `verus importwallet filename`
 - resume sync till it gets to chaintip

 For example: